khan4019/angular-interview-questions/README.md

 ## Know the Interviewer
 Do a favor to yourself.
 Google the interviewer.
 Look at his/her Linkedin profile.
 Check his/her youtube videos, old blog that wasn't developed in years and github profile.
 After your research try to put the interviewer in one of the following categories.
 1. Lazy interviewer asks about terminology.
 Sometimes they google questions and ask you from there.
-They mostly ask termninology related questions.
-Mostly old managers ask these type of questions.
+They mostly ask terminology related questions.
+Mostly old managers ask this type of questions.
 2. Modest and nicer interview wants to check whether you can get the job done. and you know stuff.
 For this kind of interviewer look at the How category questions
-3. Smart interviewer (the guy who is a senior developer for a long time and has updated blogs and videos) wants to know that you think, you compare and analyze stuff to make consious decisions.
+3. Smart interviewer (the guy who is a senior developer for a long time and has updated blogs and videos) wants to know that you think, you compare and analyze stuff to make conscious decisions.
 For these type of nerdy interviewer (they would love to prove you wrong. and one important tip: don't try to prove them wrong) you should study why type of questions

 Research team  member as well.
 Search people in the linked in by the company name and then look their profile in github.